Home / 5G / Protocols / PHY / Bandwidth Part

 Downlink and uplink BWPs

 BWPs can differ between downlink and uplink.
-Engineers should not assume that the monitored downlink region and the actively used uplink region are always identical in behavior or purpose.
+Do not assume that the monitored downlink region and the actively used uplink region are always identical in behavior or purpose.

 BWP switching